TessorNetwork/nebula/docs/design_docs/009-liquidity-mining.md

 ## Abstract

-Umee wishes to add support for liquidity mining incentives; i.e. additional rewards on top of the normal `x/leverage` APY for supplying base assets.
+Nebula wishes to add support for liquidity mining incentives; i.e. additional rewards on top of the normal `x/leverage` APY for supplying base assets.

-For example, a user might "lock" some of their `u/ATOM` collateral held in the leverage module for 14 days, earning an additional 12% APY of the collateral's value, received as `UMEE` tokens.
+For example, a user might "lock" some of their `u/ATOM` collateral held in the leverage module for 14 days, earning an additional 12% APY of the collateral's value, received as `NEBULA` tokens.

 Locked tokens will be unavailable for `x/leverage` withdrawal until unlocked, but will still be able to be liquidated.
 There will be 3 locking tiers, differing in unlocking duration.